 What is Seedance 2.5?

-Seedance 2.5 is ByteDance's next-generation multimodal AI video model, announced June 23, 2026, with general availability expected in early July 2026.
-Its headline features are single-pass 30-second clips, up to 50 multimodal references, native 4K output, region-level local editing, director-grade camera control, and native synchronized audio.
+Seedance 2.5 is ByteDance's next-generation multimodal AI video model, announced June 23, 2026 and launched July 31, 2026.
+Its headline features are single-pass 30-second clips, up to 50 multimodal references, up to 720p resolution, region-level local editing, director-grade camera control, and native synchronized audio.

 Is Seedance 2.5 out yet?